ZeissIQS/zeiss-inspect-addon-api/doc/howtos/python_api_introduction/python_api_introduction.md

 (8, 3000, 4000, 4)
 ```

-⚠️ When accessing the image, the complete data set is *not* immediately transferred from C++ to Python !
-Instead this happens just in the moment when it is converted into a numpy array !
+⚠️ When accessing the image, the complete data set is *not* transferred immediately from C++ to Python!
+Instead this happens just in the moment when it is converted into a numpy array!

 ```{code-block} python
 :caption: Example 4 - Transferring image data